arduino/openwrt-yun/README.md

 ### Building

-Let's start the build process
+Now start the build process

 ```bash
 cd openwrt-yun
 DL_FOLDER=~/DOWNLOAD ./build.sh
 ```

-If you have more than one CPU, you can speed up the build by specifying a number of concurrent jobs equal to the number of CPUs plus 1.
-For example, if you have 4 CPUs, use command `DL_FOLDER=~/DOWNLOAD MAKE_JOBS=5 ./build.sh`
+If you have more than one CPU, you can speed the build process up by specifying a number of concurrent jobs equal to the number of CPUs plus 1.
+For example, if you have 4 CPUs, use command `DL_FOLDER=~/DOWNLOAD MAKE_JOBS=5 ./build.sh`.
+If left unspecified, the default value of 2 is used.

 ### Recovering